 Tim Ogden (Vice-President) is the former Chief Knowledge Officer of Geneva Global, a philanthropic consulting firm devoted to results-oriented grantmaking in the poorest regions of the world.
 He currently is managing director of the Financial Access Initiative at NYU and an Executive Partner at Sona Partners, a thought leadership communications firm.

-Cari Tuna (Treasurer) is the head of Good Ventures, a San Francisco-based charitable foundation.
+Cari Tuna (Treasurer) is the President of Good Ventures, a San Francisco-based charitable foundation.